Display Screen Equipment (DSE)

 - Manage the time you spend in situations where you can’t readily apply some of these other principles.
 For example take 2hrs as a rule of thumb limit for café and soft seating working with your laptop.

-- In some areas, the BBC has procured standard workstations and designed the spaces they occupy for those.
-Where there is a standard work station an assessment of risk has been carried out during design and there is no need for you to record an individual assessment UNLESS you experience problems that you cannot readily resolve.
+- In a lot of our areas, the BBC has procured standard workstations and designed the spaces they occupy for those.
+Where there is a standard work station an assessment of risk has been carried out during design and there is no need for you to record an individual assessment UNLESS you experience problems that you cannot readily resolve, in which case call the Workstation and Physiotherapy Helpline and they will help.
 You should, however, still apply the general principles above.

 - The rise of flexible working - many more people are working flexibly these days, either hot-desking at work, in cafés, or working from home.
 If not set-up correctly, these ‘places of work’ can have significant implications to your health and posture, especially if maintained over prolonged periods

-- Homeworking - team members who wish to work from home, or other place remote from the BBC, on a regular basis need to ensure that appropriate measures are taken to protect their health during DSE work.
-This includes seeking appropriate approval and developing a homeworking assessment – ‘Flexible Working Policy’ (see Recommended Links (Gateway)) describes the process
+- Homeworking - team members who wish to work from home, or other place remote from the BBC, on a permanent basis need to ensure that appropriate measures are taken to protect their health during DSE work.
+This includes seeking appropriate approval and developing a homeworking assessment – ‘Flexible Working Policy’ (see Recommended Links) describes the process

 - Other flexible working – for shorter periods, up to a few hours or so, the principles of control described in the section above should be applied so far as possible.
 Simple measures can really help – for example, if you are doing a lot of typing on a tablet, consider a separate keyboard and adjust the position and angle of the tablet so that you are not ‘hunching’ over it; and take regular breaks to move around